chrisisth/PokemonGo-Automate-Flows/CalcIV auto scanner/readme.md

 2. **Operation**: The flow will automatically scan Pokemon and rename them based on the nickname profile set in CalcIV within the game.

-3. **End**: To stop the flow, you need to manually stop it in the Automate app.
+3. **End**: You can cancel the flow at any time by pressing the volume up button.
+To stop the flow, you need to manually stop it in the Automate app.

 ### Features